Marco Goecke: Career

 In 1997, Goecke began dancing professionally with Deutsche Staatsoper Berlin, then at the ballet of Hagen Theatre.
 In 2000, he made his choreographic debut with a piece entitled Loch, for Hagen Theatre.

 In 2005 Goecke became the choreographer in residence at the Stuttgart Ballet.
 In 2008 he was named resident choreographer at Scapino Ballet in Rotterdam.
 In 2013, he was an appointed associate choreographer at the Nederlands Dans Theater.
 In 2018, he became the resident choreographer at Stuttgart's Gauthier Dance.
 In 2019, he was named the director of Hanover State Ballet, the ballet of Staatsoper Hannover.

 Goecke was described as "the most important choreographer in Germany."
-As of 2023 he has created more than 60 works, some of which are in the repertoires of the Paris Opera Ballet, Les Ballets de Monte Carlo, the National Ballet of Canada, Berlin State Ballet, Vienna State Ballet, and Ballett Zürich.
+As of 2023 he has created more than 80 works, some of which are in the repertoires of the Paris Opera Ballet, Les Ballets de Monte Carlo, the National Ballet of Canada, Berlin State Ballet, Vienna State Ballet, and Ballett Zürich.
 Most of his works are less than 30 minutes in length.

 Goecke's work is noted for its focus on the upper body; costuming is typically black trousers with taupe tops on the women and bare chests for men.
 Movement is primarily by the arms, hands, and torso and described as fluttering, twitching, shaking, spasming, trembling, with great rapidity and precision.
 The movements in his pieces are often described as making little sense and seemingly chosen only to be ugly or different.

 Goecke's sets are typically dimly lit.
 He often includes items spread on or falling onto the stage or being tossed by dancers such as feathers, rose petals, balloons, or dead leaves or flour.
 Costumes are sometimes trimmed with items that move, such as fringes, or make sounds, such as walnuts.
 The dancers also create intentional sounds by pattering their feet or sometimes shrieking or quacking.
 Musical choices are often diverse within a piece and are chosen for mood.

 In 2004 he was invited by Pina Bausch to present his 2003 Blushing and 2004 Mopey at the Tanztheater festival.
 His 2006 narrative choreography of Tchaikovsky's The Nutcracker was filmed for ZDFtheaterkanal.

-Goecke's Nijinsky (2016) was called out by the 2022 Deutscher Tanzpreis jury as a milestone in his career.
+Goecke's Nijinski (2016) was called out by the 2022 Deutscher Tanzpreis jury as a milestone in his career.

 His In the Dutch Mountains (2023) was about his relationship with the Netherlands, where he studied; it was partially inspired by the 1984 novel In the Mountains of the Netherlands by Cees Noteboom and the 1987 song of the same name by the Nits.